Cold molecules in HI 21cm absorbers across redshifts 0.1-4

-Actually, several additional redshift-dependent biases ought to be considered for the detectability of absorption: first, contrary to the dust emission which benefits from a negative K-correction, the AGN synchrotron emission intrinsically decreases with frequency, and becomes fainter at higher redshift.
-Second, for a given observing frequency, the lines to be observed at higher redshift correspond to higher J-level, which are increasingly difficult to be excited in diffuse media, may favor detection through absorption.
-Also at higher redshifts, higher spatial resolution is required to resolve the line emission, and detect the underlying absorption signal.
+However, several additional redshift-dependent biases ought to be considered for the detectability of absorption: first, contrary to the dust emission, which benefits from a negative K-correction, the AGN synchrotron emission intrinsically decreases with frequency, and becomes fainter at higher redshift.
+Second, for a given observing frequency, the lines to be observed at higher redshift correspond to higher J-level; these are increasingly difficult to excite in diffuse media, and may be more easily detected through absorption.
+Also, at higher redshifts, higher spatial resolution is required to resolve the line emission and detect the underlying absorption signal.